Solid Trifecta: When to Keep Redis in Rails 8

 Solid Cache replaces redis_cache_store.
 It stores cache entries in a dedicated database table instead of Redis memory.
 The tradeoff: reads are roughly 40% slower

 Solid Queue replaces Sidekiq and Resque for background job processing.
-It uses FOR UPDATE SKIP LOCKED for efficient polling - no Redis pub/sub needed.
+It uses FOR UPDATE SKIP LOCKED for efficient polling, no Redis pub/sub needed.
 37signals introduced it in production

 at HEY, processing millions of jobs daily.
 For apps under 100 jobs/second, it performs identically to Sidekiq in wall-clock terms.
-The difference shows up above that threshold.

 For each component, there’s a short list of deal-breakers.
 Hit any of them and Redis stays.